n2cms/n2cms/readme.md

 ###Reference Documentation
 **On our Confluence wiki:** https://n2cmsdocs.atlassian.net/wiki/display/N2CMS/Getting+Started

->We know... we need to move this to public site.
+>We know... we need to move this to github wiki or our public site.
 We are the cobblers kids.
 Would love help if you are interested.
 Contact us.

 ###Examples